algo¶

 - Liquidity filter:

-Entire events are skipped if ANY outcome has yes_ask + no_ask > max_spread.
-This avoids betting into illiquid markets with excessive vig.
+Entire events are skipped if ANY market has yes_ask + no_ask > max_spread.

 - Args: